 Since the weather in Toronto can be rather unpredictable in November, visitors should be prepared with a variety of clothing options appropriate for warm afternoons and near-freezing nights.
 You should pack clothing that can be layered, especially if you are going towards the end of the month.
 No matter what, though, you should check the weather forecast a day or two before you depart as you may even need to bring footwear suitable for the snow.
 If the season seems particularly cold, you may need to pack winter wear like sweaters and thermal underwear.

 November Events in Toronto

-- Harbourfront Centre: always offers special artistic and cultural events.
+- Harbourfront Centre: There are always special artistic and cultural events happening at Harbourfront Centre.

 - Royal Agricultural Winter Fair: World's largest combined agricultural, horticultural, canine and equestrian event.

 - Toronto Santa Claus Parade: The biggest Christmas parade in North America returns to Toronto

 - One of a Kind Show: Innovative artists, craftspeople, and designers come together to share their unique creations.